tianlinhe/Analysis-of-high-throughput-experiment-data/README.md

     2.2 "qvalue_weightedsum.csv"
     2.3 "median.csv"
     2.4 "localization.csv"
+    2.5 "analysis.csv" (by PANTHER) from GO Enrichment analysis

  3. python file
     3.1 "f_oneway.py" is the script to calculate distribution, p-value and if the p-value is significant, based on one-way ANOVA.
 It takes: